Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 Examination by an ophthalmologist.

-Study of the function of external respiration.
+Study of external respiration function.

 Age from 40 to 55 years

-Annual surveys.
+Annual examinations.

 Mammography.